solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 - `payer` - the account of the payer for the transaction
 - `mint` - the token mint that the new token account is associated with
 - `owner` - the account of the owner of the new token account
+- `allowOwnerOffCurve` - defaults to false, used to create associated token accounts for PDAs, necessary for vaults and multi-sig wallets.

 You can also use `getOrCreateAssociatedTokenAccount` to get the Token Account associated with a given address or create it if it doesn't exist.
 For example,